Meriton

 In 2007, it was estimated the company was building about 1,200 apartments each year.
 By 2010 this figure had increased to 2,000 units.
-It is estimated that over the past 50 years, Meriton has built more than 65,000 residential apartments on the east coast of Australia.
-It also offers serviced accommodation in 17 locations.
+It is estimated that over the past 60 years, Meriton has built more than 79,000 residential apartments on the east coast of Australia.
+It also offers serviced accommodation in 23 locations.

 On 13 November 2013, Meriton celebrated its 50th anniversary with a party on Sydney Harbour for more than 300 current and former employees, friends, family and dignitaries from the political and business world.

 2014 was a record year for the apartment developer, with the company's annual turnover rising more than 50 per cent to $2 billion, bringing it to 11th place in IBISWorld's 2014 Top 500 Companies, up from 29th spot the previous year.
-The HIA-Colorbond steel Housing 100 named Meriton as Australia's largest residential home builder, up more than 5000 housing starts, from 2573 in FY2013-14 to 7929.
+The HIA-Colorbond steel Housing 100 named Meriton as Australia's largest residential home builder, up more than 5000 housing starts, from 2573 in FY2013–14 to 7929.
 Based on this figure, new homes by Meriton accounted for around 10 per cent of all multi-unit dwellings commenced in Australia, and 29.5 per cent of all multi-unit dwellings commenced in New South Wales.
 Meriton projects equated to approximately 0.05 per cent of Australia's GDP.

 Meriton has about 15,000 apartments in its development pipeline.
 In recent years, Meriton has shifted focus to providing retail, recreational and childcare facilities alongside residential and serviced apartments.

 In July 2018, Meriton was fined $3 million for manipulating TripAdvisor reviews.

+In January of 2022, the company was the victim of a data breach that is believed to have been orchestrated by cybercriminals.
+Staff and guests were contacted to notify them know that their personal information may have been accessed during the leak.
+It was believed that almost 2000 people were affected by the breach and were contacted by the company.